MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-A-Office-Secretary-Interior/part-30-Indian-Probate-Hearings-Procedures/subpart-J-Formal-Probate-Proceedings/subjectgroup-ECFR9cd2dd257796dfb-Decisions-Formal-Proceedings/section-30.242.md

-##### § 30.242 When does the judge's decision on a petition for rehearing become final? #####
+##### § 30.242 When does the judge's order on a petition for rehearing become final? #####

-Link to an amendment published at 86 FR 72087, Dec.
-20, 2021.

-The decision on a petition for rehearing will become final on the expiration of the 30 days allowed for the filing of a notice of appeal, as provided in this part and § 4.320 of this chapter.
+The order on a petition for rehearing will become final on the expiration of the 30 days allowed for the filing of a notice of appeal, as provided in this part and § 4.320 of this chapter.
+The jurisdiction of the judge terminates when he or she issues an order finally disposing of a petition for rehearing, except for the reopening of a case under this part.

-[73 FR 67289, Nov.
-13, 2008.
-Redesignated at 76 FR 7507, Feb.
-10, 2011]
+[86 FR 72087, Dec.
+20, 2021]